pratikgajjar/go-backend.how/content/posts/building-blazingly-fast-pre-owned-car-platform-with-valkey.md

     return model.get_order(active_car_ids, buyer_id=buyer_id, seen_card_ids=seen_card_ids)
 ```

-#### Filters
+### Filters

 Filter By - Car colour, Make, Model, Accessory, Rating, Ownership etc.

 Implemented with [Django-filter](https://django-filter.readthedocs.io/en/stable/guide/usage.html), complex queries with multiple joins can strain the database.

-#### Pagination
+### Pagination

-We can return list of all cars in mumbai city in one request, but that would put strain on all components involved.
+Returning all cars in Mumbai city in a single request would strain all components involved.
+For instance, if there are 1,000 cars:

-For example for 1000 cars in a city

-1. Database - Needs to fetch details of thousand cars
+1. **Database** - Must fetch details for 1,000 cars.
-2. Backend server - Convert database response into `JSON`, this would cause high CPU usage
+2. **Backend Server** - Converts the database response into JSON, causing high CPU and memory usage.
-3. Client - Needs to generate `HTML` for thousand cars, browser need to paint the screen.
+3. **Client** - Generates HTML for 1,000 cars, and the browser must paint the screen.

-This would case issues at each stage, to avoid this we return only few set of cars in one request.
-Among cursor, limit-offset and page-no pagination options we used page-no pagination.
+To avoid these issues, we return only a subset of cars per request.
+Among cursor, limit-offset, and page-no pagination options, we use page-no pagination.

 #### Page No Pagination

-Request Parameters
+Request Query Parameters

 1. `page_size` - The number of cars to display, adjustable based on the client (e.g., more cars for desktop users).
 2. `page_no` - The current page number, indicating the user's position.

-Response Parameters
+Response JSON Object

 1. `count` - The total number of pages available.
 If the requested page exceeds this count, the client shows "No more results."
 2. `next_page` - URL to fetch the next page.
 3. `prev_page` - URL to fetch the previous page.
 4. `results` - A list of `JSON` objects containing basic car information.

-Car Ordering
+#### Car Ordering

 Clients can specify the order of cars using the `order_by` query parameter.
 The backend uses this to sort the results.